An elegant, spacious front porch is like a luxurious scarf – it’s an accessory that is not only functional but elevates your style too.

 SIDE NOTE: Clear caulk goes on white but it dries clear, so don’t be alarmed.

 Once the caulk dried, I touched up the nail holes and white caulk with white paint.

 And that is how I updated our front porch by adding a porch to an existing house and wrapping the posts with trim.
 I hope this project gives you some ideas to update your front porch.
-Because the before and after can be amazing!

 PS.
 The cost for all materials for this project was less than $700.